How Much Does a Building Inspection Cost in NZ (2026)

 What does a building inspection cost in New Zealand?

-In 2026, a standard pre-purchase building inspection in New Zealand typically costs between $400 and $800, depending on the property size, location, and the scope of the inspection.
+In 2026, the building inspection cost in NZ for a standard pre-purchase residential inspection typically sits between $400 and $800, depending on property size, location, and scope.
 More complex or larger properties — multi-storey homes, commercial buildings, or properties with known issues — may cost $800 to $1,200 or more.

 These are general ranges.
-Prices vary significantly between regions, inspectors, and the level of service provided.
-Here is a breakdown of typical pricing in the current market.
+Prices vary between regions, inspectors, and the level of service provided.
+Below is a breakdown of typical pricing in the current market.

 Typical pricing by inspection type